rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

 title: "Simple Crud app in Meteor"
 category: articles
 tags: [meteor,curd in meteor,meteor tutorial,meteor coffeescript]
-description: "Crud in Meteor using coffeescript and twitter-bootstrap"
+description: "Crud in Meteor using CoffeeScript and twitter-bootstrap"
 image:
   feature: CRUD.png
 comments: true
 share: true
 ---

-We have seen some introduction about Meteor in the previous article now lets create a simple application where user can able to *C*reat, *R*ead, *U*pdate and *D*elete contents..
+We have seen some introduction about Meteor in the previous article now let's create a simple application where user can able to *C*reat, *R*ead, *U*pdate and *D*elete contents..